Logan County, Ohio

 Logan County is a county in the west central portion of the U.S. state of Ohio.
-As of the 2020 census, the population was 46,150.
+As stated in the 2025 QuickFacts, the population was 46,302.
 The county seat is Bellefontaine.
 The county is named for Benjamin Logan, who fought Native Americans in the area.
 Logan County comprises the Bellefontaine, Ohio Micropolitan Statistical Area, which is also included in the Columbus-Marion-Zanesville, Ohio Combined Statistical Area.

 Geography

 According to the U.S. Census Bureau, the county has an area of 467 sqmi, of which 458 sqmi is land and 8.3 sqmi (1.8%) is water.
 Campbell Hill, the highest natural point in Ohio at 1549 ft, is northeast of Bellefontaine.